-The State of Ohio is interested in promoting health information exchange for all Ohioans.
-Federal and state laws protect sensitive data such as therapist notes, psychological reports, and treatment plans related to mental health and substance abuse treatment and disclosure of specific disease related information.
-This does not preclude, however, as is current practice, the exchange of diagnostic and medications data related to treatment, payment and appropriate health care operations.
-The CCR specifies fields for exchange of diagnostic and medications data related to mental health and substance abuse in the electronic clinical record.
-Using such a national standard for the exchange of diagnostic and medications data related to mental health, substance abuse and specific diseases will facilitate HIE to ensure that a comprehensive record is available to authorized providers at point of service, facilitating quality of care for all Ohioans.
+The State of Ohio is interested in promoting health information exchange for all Ohioans regardless of the source of funding for healthcare treatment.
+Federal and state laws are meant to protect data such as diagnoses, therapist notes, psychological reports, and treatment plans related for information in the Restricted Areas.
+The permitted exchange without specific consent should be extended to the CCR specified fields for clinical exchange of data for Medicaid, mental health, substance abuse and HIV/AIDS in the electronic clinical record.
+Using such a national standard for the exchange of clinical data for the Restricted Areas will facilitate HIE to ensure that a comprehensive record is available to authorized providers at point of care, facilitating quality of care for all Ohioans.
 Additionally, when using electronic health records, the exchange of data is further protected by the inclusion of the HIPAA audit trail in electronic HIE systems facilitating monitoring for infractions of privacy and security protections.
+2. Planning assumptions and decisions:

-Some state laws may place greater restrictions on the ability of an entity to use or disclose certain types of health information, however, current laws and regulations permit the release of diagnostic and medications history for treatment, payment or operations.
-Such laws and regulations include data about diagnoses and medications used in the treatment of mental health, substance abuse and disease processes such as HIV.
-The goal of health information exchange is to provide a comprehensive view of patient health and treatment to health care providers at the point of care.
+• Some state laws may place greater restrictions on the ability of an entity to use or disclose certain types of health information; however, current business practices include the exchange of diagnostic and medications history for treatment, payment or operations, except in the Restricted Areas.

+• The goal of health information exchange is to provide a comprehensive view of patient health and treatment to health care providers at the point of care.

-The business practices operationalizing electronic exchange of diagnostic and medications data for mental health, substance abuse and specific diseases using an approved standard such as the CCR should be monitored through the state-level organization and RHIOs or other central data hubs.
+The business practices that operationalize electronic exchange of diagnostic and medications data for the Restricted Areas using an approved standard such as the CCR should be monitored through the state-level organization and RHIOs or other central data hubs.